OpenMS/pyopenms-docs/docs/README.md

     sphinx-build source/ build/

-On a linux systm, you can also use the provided Makefile and run
+On a linux system, you can also use the provided Makefile and run

     make html